ahwrist/ahwrist/README.md

 # Hi, I'm Andrew 👋

-Engineer, AI strategist, and builder — driven by how artificial intelligence reshapes work, policy, and society.
+Program Manager, Engineer, AI strategist, Researcher, and builder — driven by how artificial intelligence reshapes work, policy, and society.

 ## What I'm Building